 Stein et al.'s (2008) five practices model for helping teachers plan the orchestration of productive mathematical discussions is central in my analysis and the model itself is also analyzed.
 The five practices in Stein et al.'s (2008) model are: anticipating student responses to cognitively demanding tasks, monitoring student responses during the explore phase, selecting student responses for whole-class discussion, purposefully sequencing student responses and connecting different student responses to each other and to key mathematical ideas.
 Each practice builds on and benefits from the practices that precede it.
 The five practices have clear connections to teaching practices in Japan, where teachers often organize a complete lesson around students' various solutions to a single problem in a whole class setting (Shimizu, 1999).
-Crucial Japanese instuctional practices include anticipating student approaches and observing or monitoring students' work, looking for good ideas "with the intention of calling on those students - in a certain order - in the subsequent discussion" (Shimizu, 1999, p.
+Crucial Japanese instuctional practices include anticipating student approaches and observing or monitoring students - in a certain order - in the subsequent discussion" (Shimizu, 1999, p.
 109).
 The order is critical for making connections among student ideas.